virtualarchitectures/DS-Data-Logger/README.md

 # DS-Data-Logger
-A web-based interface and applications designed for logging data in the field on a mobile device during data walks.
+A lightweight interface for a collection web-based applications designed for logging geographically located data in the field on a mobile device.

 ## Acknowledgements